FelipeGus/xcodeTemplates/README.md

 * VMVC - A small template for the creation of a View Controller and a View Model with reactive communication between them.
 * VP - A template that creates two files, one corresponding to the presenter and the other to the view.
+* Coordinator - A template that lays the foundation of a coordinator class.

 ## Future Planned Templates.
 - [x] View Controller Presenter - A template like the VMVC but with a presenter in place of the viewModel